sergesafronov/WEB322-Assignment/Assignment_Four/readme.md

 ## Setup

-1. Download the project
+Download the project.

-2. Navigate to the root directory and install all the dependencies listed in package.json of the project by executing `npm install`.
+Navigate to the root directory and install all the dependencies listed in package.json of the project by executing `npm install`.

 ## Application start